haxzie/haxzie/README.md

 > _Find me anywhere as [Haxzie](https://haxzie.com)_

-I am a Bangalore based Software Engineer and visual designer, currently working [@localeai](https://github.com/localeai) as a UX Engineer designing and building web based GeoSpatial analytics and visualization tools :sparkles:.
+I am a Bangalore based Product Designer and Engineer, currently working [@localeai](https://github.com/localeai) as Lead Product Engineer, designing and building advanced GeoSpatial analytics and visualization tools :sparkles:.
 I love designing and building for the web, you can read more about what I do and things I love over my website [haxzie.com](https://haxzie.com).
 Apart from Locale.ai I work on few of other projects including [Snipp.in](https://snipp.in), [Streamon](https://getstreamon.com) and [Chaai Pages](https://chaai.me)

 ### You can find my stuff here :leaves:
 - My Personal Website / Blog :yum: [haxzie.com](https://haxzie.com)